MawinChuangkud06/AI-TicTacToe-PRJ-101-632/README.md

 ## **Description**
 This project is a TicTacToe game where players can compete against an AI opponent powered by the **MiniMax Algorithm** with **Alpha-Beta Pruning**.
+if you interested in this Project or Wanted to Make One Yourself This Project is Pretty Begineer Friendly This Project Doesnt use Node Or Depth For The Algorithm Well i Might Add it Soon
 ## **Features**
 - ✅ AI opponent with **three difficulty levels** (Easy, Medium, Hard).
 - ✅ Implemented using **MiniMax Algorithm** with **Alpha-Beta Pruning**.